BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2025-07-30-July_Newsletter.markdown

 #### Competition
 <br>
-The ‘Monthly Competition’ entitled *'Townscapes'* was held.
+The ‘Monthly Competition’ entitled *'Unusual Angles'* was held.

 The winners were:-